KmWahba808/AZ-900/README.md

 ---

-### 86. "If Microsoft plans to end support for an Azure service that does NOT have a successor service, Microsoft will provide notification at least 12 months before."
+### 86. "If Microsoft plans to end support for an Azure service that does NOT have a successor service, Microsoft will provide notification at least <u>12 months before</u>."
 Is the underlined text correct?

 - [x] A. No change is needed
 - [ ] B. 6 months